zaiisao/Documentation/en/Recording/recording_java.md

 ### <a name="nativeObjectRef"></a>Returns the JNI Instance (nativeObjectRef)

-This callback function retrieves the JNI instance.
+This callback returns the JNI instance.
 You need to pass this JNI instance when calling each main method, except [Creates a Channel (createChannel)](#createChannel).

 ```
 private void nativeObjectRef(long nativeHandle){